mccright/rand-notes/How-can-you-prepare-for-retirement.md

 Preparing for retirement is not a race to amass huge sums of liquid assets.
 It is about living your life.
 But for most of us, it requires an honest reckoning with our income needs and what we might have coming from Social Security.
 If you are lucky, there may also be some employment-related retirement payments.
 Expect that you will need additional sources of income.
 Try to define what that means in dollars per unit of time (*some number of dollars per month or per year*), and then begin assembling the means to generate that income stream.

-If you have the opportunity -- or if you can create the opportunity -- get a marketable college degree at an accredited non-profit college or university. (*Too many for-profit *institutions of higher education* and *trade schools* seem to engage in predatory business models.
-I cannot recommend them.*)  [Research by the U.S. Federal Reserve has shown repeatedly that](https://www.federalreserve.gov/publications/files/scf20.pdf):
+If you have the opportunity -- or if you can create the opportunity -- get a marketable college degree at an accredited non-profit college or university. (*Too many for-profit 'institutions of higher education' and 'trade schools' seem to engage in predatory business models.
+They seem like an unreasonable risk.*)  [Research by the U.S. Federal Reserve has shown repeatedly that](https://www.federalreserve.gov/publications/files/scf20.pdf):
 ```
 "Income also shows a strong positive association with education;
 in particular, income among families in which the reference